nasa-jpl/ION-DTN/gh-pages/docs/ION-Utilities.md

 *  `ionexit` - A program that shuts down ION with the option to preserve the SDR.

 Normally, when ION was shut down by calling `ionstop`,  issuing the command '.' to the ionadmin programs, or using the `killm` script, the SDR will be modified/destroyed in the process.
-Calling `ionexit` with an argument 'keep' allows the SDR state, just prior to the execution of `ionexit` to be preserved in the non-volatile storage such as a file.
+Calling `ionexit` with an argument 'keep' allows the SDR state, just prior to the execution of `ionexit` to be preserved in the non-volatile storage such as a file if ION was configured to use a file for the SDR.

 * bpstats
 * bplist